-The communication ports allow you to connect to a PC or laptop running FBxConnect software or to other devices.
+The communication ports allow you either to connect to a PC or laptop running FBxConnect software or to other devices.

-Open the enclosure door to access the terminal blocks for the three serial communication ports and the Ethernet port.
+Open the enclosure door to access the terminal blocks for the three serial communication ports.

 You route communication cables through the conduit fittings and connect the cables to the terminal blocks.